PatrickJTaylor/exa-amd/docs/source/tutorial.rst

 b.
 VASP Directory
 ~~~~~~~~~~~~~~~~~~

-Your `vasp_work_dir` will contain a subdirectory for each selected structure ID, where VASP calculations were run:
+Your `vasp_work_dir` should contain subfolders for VASP calculation outputs and a temporary workspace used during post-processing.

 .. code-block:: text